bizhan-laripour/Hibernate_ORM/README.md

 It contains xml configuration and annotation configuration

-Itried to use all of
+I tried to use all of the concepts of Hibernate